Needle and syringe program

 - Yulara Medical Centre in Uluru-Kata Tjuta National Park.

-They provide a limited range of equipment.
+Pharmacy outlets provide a limited range of injecting equipment.
 Some also have disposal facilities.

-There are 15 pharmacy based outlets in the NT.
+There are 19 pharmacy outlets in the NT.
 They are in Darwin, Palmerston and the rural area, Alice Springs, Katherine and Nhulunbuy.